Being Cabin Crew | The Ugly Truth Part 4

 Post Flight Customer Feedback

-I’m assuming the greeting he refers to was my welcome onboard announcement which I made in Hebrew and English.
-He may be referring to the pre-recorded P.A’s which were also in Hebrew and English but from what he says about my announcement after landing I assume he’s talking about my P.A.
+I’m assuming the greeting he refers to was my welcome onboard announcement, which I repeated in Hebrew, even though there was no requirement for me to do so.
+He may be referring to the pre-recorded Hebrew announcements but from what he says about the announcement after we landed, it seems like he’s talking about me.

 His full review of the flight is here.